bfidatadigipres/dpx_encoding/README.md

 - Moves all DPX directory filenames in list from DPX_PATH to FOR_DELETION folder
 - From within the FOR_DELETION folder, all DPX sequences are deleted.
 Else it just outputs to log 'no items for deletion at this time'.

+## flock_rebuild.sh

+This short script is called by crontab each day to check that the Flock locks are still available in /var/run.

+Loads with a list of flock lock paths.
+A for loop checks if each path in the list exists, if not it uses touch to recreate it.